-Subject Entry Requirements - 2022
+Subject Entry Requirements - 2024

 Subject Entry Requirement Art 7 in GCSE Art.
-Some students who have not taken GCSE Art may be accepted on the basis of a strong portfolio of work Biology 7 in either GCSE Biology if taken or 7-7 in Combined Science Chemistry 7 in either GCSE Chemistry if taken or 7-7 in Combined Science Classical Civilisation 7 in a relevant GCSE subject (English Literature, History, RS) Computer Science 7 in GCSE Mathematics Design and Technology 7 at GCSE in DT: Resistant Materials, Product Design, Graphics, Systems & Control or Electronics.
-Students who have studied a different DT discipline should contact Mr Reay (Head of DT) to discuss their suitability Economics 7 (or equivalent) in Mathematics and 7 (or equivalent) in an English GCSE English Literature 7 in both GCSE English Language and English Literature French 7 in GCSE French Geography 7 in GCSE Geography if taken.
-Students who have not taken GCSE Geography must speak to Mrs Yarham to discuss suitability German 7 in GCSE German Politics 7 at GCSE in either History or English Literature History The normal entry requirement is a Grade 7 at GCSE/ IGCSE.
-Students who have not taken the subject at GCSE must speak to the Head of History to discuss suitability Latin 7 in GCSE Latin Mathematics 7 in GCSE Mathematics Mathematics (Further) 9 in GCSE Mathematics.
-(Students who achieve a Grade 8 and wish to study Further Maths may be able to do so in discussion with the Head of Maths, on the basis of achievements in additional Maths qualifications or their overall GCSE profile) Music 7 at GCSE Music or grade 4 on your chosen instrument/voice Philosophy 7 in a relevant GCSE subject (Maths, English Literature, RS) Physical Education 7 in GCSE Physical Education or a 7 in Science Physics Either 7 in GCSE Physics if taken or 7-7 in Combined Science Religious Studies The normal entry requirement is a Grade 7 at GCSE.
-Students who have not taken GCSE Religious Studies will need to have achieved a 7 in two other humanities, such as English Language, History or Geography
+Some students who have not taken GCSE Art may be accepted on the basis of a strong portfolio of work Biology either 7 in GCSE Biology or 7-7 in Combined Science Chemistry either 7 in GCSE Chemistry or 7-7 in Combined Science Classical Civilisation 7 in a relevant GCSE subject (English Literature, History, RS) Computer Science 7 in GCSE Computer Science if taken, or 7 in GCSE Mathematics if not Design and Technology 7 in GCSE Design and Technology Economics 7 in GCSE Mathematics and 7 in an English GCSE English Literature 7 in both GCSE English Language and English Literature French 7 in GCSE French Geography 7 in GCSE Geography if taken.
+Students who have not taken GCSE Geography must speak to Miss Yarham to discuss suitability German 7 in GCSE German Politics either 7 in GCSE History or English Literature History 7 in GCSE History Latin 7 in GCSE Latin Mathematics 7 in GCSE Mathematics Mathematics (Further) 9 in GCSE Mathematics OR Grade 8 in GCSE Mathematics PLUS at least one of the following: an average of 8.5 or above in your best 10 GCSEs A or B in FSMQ Additional Mathematics 8 or 9 in Level 2 Further Mathematics Music 7 at GCSE Music or grade 4 on your chosen instrument/voice Philosophy 7 in a relevant GCSE subject (Maths, English Literature, RS) Physical Education 7 in GCSE Physical Education if taken, or if PE not taken, 7 in Biology / 7-7 in Combined Science Physics either 7 in GCSE Physics or 7-7 in Combined Science Religious Studies 7 in GCSE RS if taken, or a 7 in two other humanities, such as English, History or Geography